onealexharms/painscale/mentalpainscale.md

 ### Insight
 Paying attention to my experience is work.
 If I remember to, I might use a noticing exercise to get more insight.
 ### Coping
-Distraction is less effective.
+I'm breathing, practicing self-empathy.
+Still turning my attention to profession & daily life, but distraction is less effective.
 Sometimes, I can set the sadness or anxiety aside to look at later.
 ### Functioning
 It's harder to do professional activities: attending meetings, conversing, empathizing, problem solving, coding.
 I may take breaks, try to avoid meetings.
 Or I may sit through them, hoping the distraction will help relieve discomfort.
 Similarly, with personal life, I may try to avoid getting together or I might hope the distraction makes it easier.
 ### Openness
 I'm likely not looking for options; telling myself I don't have choices.
-If I remember it's an option, I might choose to do the work to move toward level 3 or level 2.
-This takes time away from planned activities.
+If I remember, I might choose to do the work to move toward level 3 or level 2.
+(If there's a professional task ahead that's challenging and important, there's a good chance I can succeed at taking a half hour to work toward level 3 or 2 so I can do an okay job.
+I won't be at my best.)

 ## 5
-Distracting myself doesn't make sadness or anxiety fade out entirely.
-Can work (focus, empathize, problem solve), but with greatly reduced capacity.
-Extended time for working through the emotions might help, but options are not apparent.
+### Awareness
+I'm feeling quite sad or anxious.
+I can feel it in my body.
+It's distracting, and probably clearly visible on my face & movements.
+### Insight
+I'm reactive.
+I don't have much awareness of my internal state, but I react strongly to minor disruptions.
+### Coping
+Self-care here looks like "taking it easy" -- drawing, video games, reading, a warm bath.
+Distracting myself doesn't make sadness or anxiety fade out entirely. *Coping depends a lot on avoiding stress.*
+### Functioning
+Things can seem normal.
+The differences is that I have an intolerance for tiny stresses (pen doesn't work, code does something unexpected, github acts weird, we're out of cheese, I dunno...)
+Strong feelings: tears, shaking, covering my ears.
+If I'm at work, at this point I leave quickly.
+### Openness
+Self-care here feels like staying in the moment.
+Creating an environment as close to no stress as possible.
+Sometimes I might try what we jokingly call an "emergency sit", which could move me to a 4 or 3, but my priority isn't on fixing.
+It's on wrapping up in a blanket and accepting me where I'm at right now.
+And lots of care from loved ones.

 ## 6
-Can't focus on work.
+### Awareness
 Sadness or anxiety has my attention.
+### Insight
+Identifying or naming feelings in any subtle way is difficult.
+They feel unconnected with life.
+Wanting safety & comfort.
+### Coping
-Can do delicate conversation on topics unrelated to my emotional state, only with people who feel safe & comfortable.
+Delicate conversation on topics unrelated to my emotional state, only with people who feel safe and comfortable.
+Video games, movies, light reading.
+### Functioning
+Nothing but self-care.
+### Openness
 Recognizing my feelings and the underlying needs/treasures is real work.
-At this point, I don't like any of the options available to me.
+I don't like any of the options I can see.
+I feel stuck.
+Questioning: remind me again why I'm supposed to stay alive?

 ## 7
-Can do self-care activities, and not much else.
+### Awareness
+Just aware of hurting.
+### Insight
+Reaching for awareness of my experience isn't working very well.
+### Coping
 Warm bath, walk.
-Can only be around people who are with me are focused on caring for me.
-I am trying to remember that I have options, but I don't really believe it.
-Reaching for awareness of my experience isn't working very well.
+Staying close to people who are focused on caring for me.
+### Functioning
+Not much attention to even self-care.
+Not getting food.
+Not looking for comfort.
+### Openness
+Trying to remember that there are always options, but I don't really believe it.
+Wishing I could go to sleep and not wake up, but not actively suicidal.

 ## 8
-Can't manage even light conversation, not responding well.
-Can't enjoy reading, movies, or games.
-Can do simple games for a while.
-Mostly just breathe or cry.
-Probably thinking some about suicide.
+### Awareness
+Just hurting.
+### Insight
+Not aware, not reaching for awareness.
+Not responding well.
+### Coping
+Can't enjoy movies or reading or real games.
+Might play mindless phone games some.
+### Functioning
+Mostly just breathe, cry some, breathe.
+### Openness
 I don't see options.
+Probably thinking more seriously of suicide.

 ## 9
 Basically just in bed, rocking back and forth.
 Or something roughly like that.
 Probably feeling like avoiding suicide is work.
 I've forgotten the idea of options.
+### Awareness
+Just hurting.
+### Insight
+No awareness of needs or treasures.
+### Coping
+Basically lying in bed, or rocking back and forth.
+Roughly.
+### Functioning
+Breathe, cry, breathe.
+### Openness
+I've forgotten the idea of possibility, of options.
+Avoiding suicide is work.

 ## 10
+### Awareness
+Just hurting.
+### Insight
+No awareness of needs or treasures.
+### Coping
+No intentional coping.
+### Functioning
+Zombie.
+### Openness
 Can't find a way forward.
 Contemplating or planning suicide.

-(c) Alex Harms 2017.
+The Mental and Emotional Self-Awareness Pain Scale is (c) Alex Harms 2017.
 Free to use or adapt, with this notice included, under the following licence: [Creative Commons Attribution-ShareAlike](https://creativecommons.org/licenses/by-sa/3.0/us/)